 Remain committed to serving diverse student populations across Indiana

-The Honors College offers a safe, personalized, affordable, virtual academic experience for students on the following Ivy Tech campuses: Indianapolis, Fort Wayne, Lake County and Valparaiso.
+The Honors College offers a safe, personalized, affordable, virtual academic experience for Ivy Tech students.

 Without leaving home, students can earn an honors diploma or certificate with credits that transfer to four-year colleges and universities.
 Click here for degree and certificate information.